diegomiranda02/juris-graph-insights/README.md

 ## Data Used in This Article

-The project was developed with the aim of facilitating the rapid generation of fictitious data for testing and demonstrations.
+The project was developed with the aim to facilitate the rapid generation of fictitious data for testing and demonstrations.
 Therefore, data related to attorneys, judicial decisions, parties, cases, judges, acts, chapters, sections, and subsections were created sequentially and randomly.
 This approach allows the system to be quickly populated with information to verify its functionality and perform performance tests.

 However, it is important to note that this data structure is flexible and can be easily adapted to represent real data.
 Simply modify the fields and attributes of the entities to reflect the real information that will be inserted.
 For example, to replace fictitious data with real data, just replace the names and information in the .csv files with real names and information of attorneys, judicial decisions, parties, etc.